vim-scripts/templateX/README.rst

 * ``let g:templateX_post = '}'`` (def.: __) e.g. ${user} in this example

 Examine and customize the ``templates`` folder.
-Be aware that the templates are only examples and not fully tested - especially all templates in the deeper directories (e.g. puppet/icinga).
+Be aware that the templates are only examples and not fully tested.

 Updating